rtkwlf/bmx/docs/README.md

 ## Installing Bmx

 BMX is available on GitHub in the [releases](https://github.com/rtkwlf/bmx/releases) page.
 This lists all available versions of BMX that can be installed.
-Download and unzip the file
+Download and unzip the file, copying the `bmx` binary into a folder in your `$PATH`.

 > :warning: **If you are a member of Arctic Wolf**: Do not install from here.
 Consult internal docs.